Do You Need Help?

 The Star’s Self Exclusion Brochure:

-The Star Entertainment Group has a long-standing commitment to responsible gambling and harm minimisation in relation to gambling.
+The Star Entertainment Group has a long-standing commitment to safer gambling and harm minimisation in relation to gambling.

-In accordance with good governance practices, The Star reports on responsible gambling in our SEG materiality statement and the Board (through its committees) monitors performance of The Star’s Responsible Gambling Program as part of The Star’s broader sustainability strategy, “Our Bright Future”.
+In accordance with good governance practices, The Star reports on safer gambling in our SEG materiality statement and the Board (through its committees) monitors performance of The Star’s Safer Gambling Program as part of The Star’s broader sustainability strategy, “Our Bright Future”.

-The core components of The Star Responsible Gambling Program are described in summary below.
+The core components of The Star Safer Gambling Program are described in summary below.

 Patron Liaison Managers